Imagine Azumanga Daioh meets Seinfeld

 - Data Vampires: Kuroi-sensei's posting of a journal entry.

-- A Day in the Limelight: Episode 19, which focuses on Hiyori Tamura almost exclusively.
+- A Day in the Limelight: Episode 19, the second half of which focuses on Hiyori Tamura almost exclusively.

 - Cranked Up to Eleven in the OVA, which starts with a chapter told from Minami's dog, Cherry's point of view.